Skip to main content

 Camping and Remote Villages

-Camping is a significant part of the Snowman Trek.
-Each night, you’ll camp in peaceful, remote areas—often near glacial lakes or at the base of towering peaks—giving you the chance to immerse yourself in nature.
+Camping is a significant part of the Bhutan Snowman Trek.
+Each night, you’ll camp in peaceful, remote areas, often near glacial lakes or at the base of towering peaks.
 Expect to stay in quiet, idyllic settings where you can rest, reflect, and rejuvenate for the next day’s journey.
 Along the route, you’ll also pass through small, traditional villages, where the locals maintain a lifestyle largely untouched by modern life.

 Challenging Terrain and Strenuous Walking